-FCTC provides students with the opportunity to take technical classes or electives while taking required academic courses at their home high school.
+FCTC provides students with the opportunity to take technical classes or electives while taking required academic courses at their home high school (limited to part-time enrollment).
 Students typically earn 1-3 credits per year by enrolling in a technical program for a minimum of two (2) consecutive periods.
 Students who have completed credits in comparable technical courses at their high school may receive credit for those competencies enabling them to begin their technical program at an advanced level.
 Students receive industry level training in a work environment lab.
-Dual and Secondary enrolled students are exempt from paying tuition.
-Most programs require the purchase of uniforms and safety equipment.
+Secondary and Dual enrolled students are exempt from paying for tuition and books.
+Dual enrolled students are required to purchase uniforms and other supplies, materials and/or equipment required for their program.